Back Bay Professional Risks Debuts in Australia with Lloyd's-Backed Indemnity

 For Australian professionals, particularly consulting engineers and service providers, the introduction of Back Bay Professional Risks offers a new avenue for securing tailored indemnity coverage backed by the strength and reputation of Lloyd's.
 This development underscores the importance of having adequate professional indemnity insurance to protect against potential liabilities and ensure business continuity.

-In a significant development for the Australian insurance market, Markel, a US-based specialty insurer, has launched professional indemnity (PI) insurance products tailored specifically for Australian businesses.
+Markel, a prominent US-based specialty insurer, has announced the launch of professional indemnity (PI) insurance products specifically designed for the Australian market.
 This strategic move comes in response to a notable reduction in PI insurance capacity over recent years, leaving many professionals seeking reliable coverage options. - read more